Caterpillar C13

 The Caterpillar C13 is an inline-6 diesel internal combustion engine made by Caterpillar.
-The engine is 12.5 liters in displacement (763 cubic inches).
-The cylinder size is 5.12 × 6.18 bore/stroke.
+The engine has 12.5 l displacement and 5.12 × 6.18 in cylinders (bore × stroke).

-Engine ratings were available from 380–525 horsepower at 2100 RPM.
+Engine ratings were available from 380 to 525 hp at 2100 RPM.
 The peak torque occurs at an engine speed of 1200 RPM.

-The engine weighs over one ton at 2610 pounds.
-The Cat C13 is often used in Class 8 vehicles (tractor-trailers).
-The Gleaner A85 is a Gleaner combine harvester that uses the C13, and it is considered a class 8 vehicle.
-In the A85 as well as in fire trucks, it is rated at a higher horsepower.
+The engine weighs over one ton at 2610 lb.
+The Cat C13 is often used in Class 8 trucks and highway coaches.
+It is also used in large agricultural equipment and fire trucks, where it is rated at a higher horsepower.